Benton Harbor, Michigan: History

-Benton Harbor was founded by Henry C. Morton, Sterne Brunson and Charles Hull, who all now have or have had schools named after them.
+Benton Harbor was founded by Henry C. Morton, Sterne Brunson, and Charles Hull, who all now have or have had schools named after them.
 It was mainly wetlands bordered by the Paw Paw River, through which a canal was built, hence the "harbor" in the city's name.
 In 1860, the village was laid out by Brunson, Morton, Hull and others, and given the name Brunson Harbor.

 Brunson, Morton, and Hull also donated land and solicited subscriptions for construction of the canal, which was completed in 1862.
 It had long been recognized that a canal would be crucial to the town's development, both to drain the marsh and to provide a berthing area for ships.
 The canal, originally 25 ft wide but expanded to 50 ft in 1868, led to the town's becoming a shipping and manufacturing center for the area.
 The eastern end of the canal was deemed non-navigable in 1937 and most of the rest was in 1963.

-In 1866, the settlement's name was changed to Benton Harbor in honor of Thomas Hart Benton, a Missouri Senator who helped Michigan achieve statehood.
+In 1865, the settlement's name was changed to Benton Harbor in honor of Thomas Hart Benton, a Missouri Senator who helped Michigan achieve statehood.
 In 1891, Benton Harbor was incorporated as a city.
+It was reported in 2026 that the same year, a merger had been attempted between Benton Harbor and St. Joseph.

-Benton Harbor's retail establishments started relocating outside of the city starting in the 1950s, and the city experienced an economic downturn between 1970 and 1985.
+Benton Harbor's retail establishments started relocating outside of the city starting in the 1950s, primarily to the nearby Fairplain Plaza which opened in 1958, and the city experienced an economic downturn between 1970 and 1985, partly due to The Orchards Mall nearby which opened in 1979.

 The House of David religious group was founded there and once ran a local amusement park.